ltb-project/ppm/README.md

 # The password must not be more than [NUMBER] long.
 0 means no limit is set.
 maxLength 0

+# checkRDN parameter
+# Format:
+# checkRDN [0 | 1]
+# Description:
+# If set to 1, password must not contain a token from the RDN.
+# Tokens are separated by the following delimiters : space tabulation _ - , ; £
+checkRDN 0

 # forbiddenChars parameter
 # Format:
 # forbiddenChars [CHARACTERS_FORBIDDEN]